sigreen/install-kong-mesh-konnect-eks/README.md

 Installing Kong Mesh with Konnect on Amazon EKS
 ===========================================================

-This example includes the installation on an EKS cluster, then manual steps to install Kong Mesh Enterprise on that cluster in Standalone mode.
+This example includes the provisioning of on an EKS cluster, then manual steps to install Kong Mesh Enterprise on that cluster in Standalone mode.
 It also provides instructions for setting up a Konnect delegated gateway, as well as includes examples with Kuma Demo App.

 ![](img/mesh-konnect-demo-app.png "Standalone Deployment")